frenzykryger/tunnelblick-kde-replica/README.rst

 Replace "chains" with dictionary of one or more openvpn services names list (useful to connect several VPNs, for example your corporate VPN, then another VPN)

+Replace "icon path" with path to icon you want to see in tray

 Launch
 ------

-Simple run `python tunnelblick-kde.py` from project directory or write own bash wrapper:
+Simple run `python tunnelblick-kde.py <path to conf.json>`:

 .. code-block:: bash